When and where does the action resume?

 Advertising

-The West Indies team arrived in England on Tuesday and will be based at Old Trafford for quarantine and training.

-Plans have been drawn up to create ‘bio-secure’ environments around each Test, with the venues identified as the safest for hosting because of their on-site hotels.
+Detailed plans have been drawn up to create ‘bio-secure’ environments around each Test, with the venues identified as the safest for hosting because of their on-site hotels.
+Ireland are expected for three ODIs in July, while Pakistan have already named a squad for their tour in August and September.

 The county season has been pushed back to August 1 at the earliest with various options for a shortened season, including regionalised competitions in red and white ball cricket, under consideration.